Add to your Claude Code skills

 the herdr binary is available in your PATH. its workspace, tab, pane, and wait commands talk to the running herdr instance over a local unix socket.

-if you need the raw protocol or full api reference, read SOCKET_API.md.
+if you need the raw protocol or full api reference, read the socket api docs.

 workspaces are project contexts. each workspace has one or more tabs. unless manually renamed, a workspace's label follows the first tab's root pane — usually the repo name, otherwise the root pane's current folder name.